-If a student does not return on the scheduled return date, the student will be terminated.
+If a student takes an unapproved LOA, or does not return on the scheduled return date, the student will be terminated.
 His/her withdrawal date, for calculating a refund, will be his/her last day of physical attendance.

 Students receiving VA Education Benefits will have their benefits discontinued while on an official leave of absence.